 - Education Matters Scholarship

 Students must be 13 years or older and a US citizen.
 Applicants must write an original essay on the topic of "What would you say to someone who thinks education doesn't matter, or that college is a waste of time and money?"
 In 250 words or less.
-Application is due 11/30.
+The application is due 11/30.

 - The Rotary Club of Lake Hickory Scholarship

-Applicants must be in the top 20% of their graduating class, attend a high school in Catawba County, and thoroughly explain financial need.
+Applicants must be in the top 20% of their graduating class, attend a high school in Catawba County, and thoroughly explain the financial need.
 After these 3 criteria are met, the motto of Rotary International, "Service About Self", will be the major basis for selection.
 "Service Above Self," loosely interpreted, means contributions to school, church, and community.
 See Ms. Arditti for an application.
 Applications must be postmarked by March 20.

-- Tuition Funding Sources - They post a new scholarship on their Twitter, Facebook and Instagram accounts every day @TFScholarships.
+- Tuition Funding Sources - They post a new scholarship on their Twitter, Facebook, and Instagram accounts every day @TFScholarships.